a20a/JavaScript/README.md

 # JavaScript-basics
-This repo will include some basic Js example to begin with
+This repo will include some basic Js examples to begin with

+Author: Ali Akbar
+Source: Youtube